sass/sass/proposal/module-system.md

 to interoperate well with `@import`.
 This is supported in both directions:

-* When a file that contains `@import`s is `@use`d, everything in its global namespace is made into a single module that can then be namespaced and referred to like any other module.
+* When a file that contains `@import`s is `@use`d, everything in its global namespace is treated as a single module.
+This module's members are then referred to using its namespace as normal.

-* When a file that contains `@use`s is `@import`ed, everything in its public API is added to the importing module's global scope.
+* When a file that contains `@use`s is `@import`ed, everything in its public API is added to the importing stylesheet's global scope.
 This allows a library to control what specific names it exports, even for users who `@import` it rather than `@use` it.